gromacs/gromacs/docs/user-guide/mdp-options.rst

       the vector connecting the COM of the third group to the COM of the fourth group.

+   .. mdp-value:: angle-axis

+      As :mdp-value:`angle` but the second vector is given by :mdp:`pull-coord1-vec`.
+      Thus, only the two groups that define the first vector need to be given.

    .. mdp-value:: dihedral

       Pull along a dihedral angle defined by six groups.
 These pairwise